-The hills of this vineyard are exposed east/south, nestled behind the alsatian mountains, benefiting of maximal sun exposure.
+The hills of this vineyard are exposed east/south, nestled behind the alsatian mountains, benefiting from maximal sun exposure.
 The Pfersigberg is composed of marl-limestone soil, with various white/yellowish pebbles of the jurassic era and hard muschelkalk.

-Rich in limestone easy to assimilate by the plants, the clay helps to fix micronutrient fertilizers.
+Rich in limestone, easy to assimilate by the plants, the clay helps to fix micronutrient fertilizers.
 This forces the roots to dive deeper into the soil in order to find the nutrients they need.

-The water retention is average, which causes for the grapes to reach maturity early.
+The water retention is average, which makes the grapes reach maturity early.

-The clay-limestone based soil is composed of limestone conglomerates and marls-oligocene with boulders remaining from the tertiary age, which can be found among the sandstone pebbles, sometimes resulting in a more siliceous (quartz) soil, quartzite pebbles, white coated marl or sandy clay.
+The clay-limestone based soil is composed of limestone conglomerates and marl-oligocene with boulders remaining from the tertiary age, which can be found among the sandstone pebbles, sometimes resulting in a more siliceous (quartz) soil, quartzite pebbles, white coated marl or sandy clay.

 The soil is characterized by good water retention.
 It is airy and rich in minerals.
 It produces powerful wines, with excellent aromatic complexity, that are full-bodied and balanced by a refreshing acidity.